mahee-miah/myLearningTools/README.md

 To me texteditor is easier to work on now, I don't have to got to my github page.
 (I know I said that before but I wanted to make it sound more "better" by saying easier.)

+Now, it is night time and I am typing here right now.
+I am trying to refresh my memory about what I learned yesterday.
+The thing that I was refreshing was that how to push the stuff that I am writing/typing right now to my github page.
+Note: My github page website: github.com/mahee-miah/myLearningTools That is the link above just to remember my website.
+Now, I will also write reminders to remind myself about anything.
+>Github username: mahee-miah
+>
+>Github password: 10112Nbrookshire
+That is all I need to remind myself for now.